 The Early Years

 I’ve always loved telling stories.
 When I was a kid growing up in Ohio, I told stories through complex marionette shows for my friends and family.
 I submerged our clothing iron in a tray of water to simulate smoke for a scene with a warehouse fire.
 Used peanut M&Ms represented food of the future for a trio of puppets whose house was taken over by a computer.
 Fixed a hose to the exhaust side of our vacuum to create a powerful (and surprising!) tornado effect.
-Made the daughter and mom characters rarely appear on stage at the same time since I only had one female marionette.
+The daughter and mom characters rarely appear on stage at the same time since I only had one female marionette to play both of them.

 My storytelling continued to blossom as I wrote my first movie script inside a journal when I was nine, inspired by seeing the original Star Wars.
 I still keep that book to this day, with the goal of donating it to the Smithsonian whenever they make the request.
 No phone calls yet.